-Some might rush through the preliminary stages of a project, such as the project design, but that would be a mistake.
-Any seasoned project manager can tell you from experience that the more you put in the frontend of a project, the better your results will be on the backend.
+Some might rush through the preliminary stages of a project, such as a project design, but that would be a mistake.
+Any seasoned project manager can tell you from experience that the more you put in the front end of a project, the better your results will be on the backend.

 What Is Project Design?